damienjacinto/idcyberark/README.md

 You can configure the run with two variables PORT and MAXCOUNTER.
 Default value for PORT is 8000 and MAXCOUNTER is set to 100 by default at runtime.

-MAXCOUNTER define the maximum value of the counter's range (1 ..MAXCOUNTER)
+MAXCOUNTER define the maximum value of the counter's range (1 ..
+MAXCOUNTER)

 ```bash
 # Exemple